What is worse: if you get a DWI underage or over 21?

 Police typically use either blood or Breathalyzer testing to establish your level of intoxication.
 Any problems with the field sobriety testing procedures, equipment, or the technicians who collected your sample can invalidate the test results.
 Various substances can also produce a false-positive Breathalyzer result, including certain medications, foods, beverages, and oral hygiene products such as mouthwash.

 The police must honor your legal rights when placing you under arrest.
 This includes advising you of your rights verbally as well as in writing.
 If the arresting officer in your case failed to advise you of your rights in accordance with Texas law, we may question the legality of your arrest.

 Whatever strategies we use in your case, we will work tirelessly to defend you and produce the best possible results for your underage DWI case.

 Free Case Review for Allen Underage DWI Charges

-Before you make any decisions about your underage DWI case, learn more about what these charges may mean to your future and what options you have.
-An underage DWI lawyer from the Law Offices of Randall B. Isenberg can fight for you and your future.
+Before you decide about your underage DWI case, learn more about what these charges may mean to your future and your options.
+An Allen underage DWI attorney from the Law Offices of Randall B. Isenberg can fight for you and your future.

-Contact us today at 214-696-9253 for a free consultation with a member of our legal team.
-We can explain your options and tell you more about how an underage DWI attorney in Allen, TX can help.
+Contact us today for a free consultation with a member of our legal team.
+We can explain your options and tell you more about how an underage DWI attorney in Allen, TX, can help.